Dominick Dunne: Career

 After graduating from Williams College, Dunne moved to New York City, where he became a stage manager for television.
 Later, Humphrey Bogart brought him to Hollywood to work on the television version of The Petrified Forest.
 Dunne worked on Playhouse 90 and became vice president of Four Star Television.
 He frequently socialized with members of Hollywood's elite, including Elizabeth Montgomery and Elizabeth Taylor, but in 1979, beset with addictions, he left Hollywood and moved to rural Oregon.
 There, he said, he overcame his personal demons and wrote his first book, The Two Mrs. Grenvilles.

 In November 1982, his daughter, Dominique Dunne, best known for her part in the film Poltergeist, was murdered by strangulation.
-Dominick Dunne attended the trial of John Thomas Sweeney, Dominique's ex-boyfriend.
-Sweeney was convicted of voluntary manslaughter and sentenced to six and a half years in prison, but he only served two and a half years of his sentence.
-Dunne's article "Justice: A Father's Account of the Trial of his Daughter's Killer" ran in the March 1984 issue of Vanity Fair.
+Dominique's ex-boyfriend, John Thomas Sweeney, was arrested for the crime, and Dominick Dunne attended the subsequent trial.
+Sweeney was convicted of voluntary manslaughter and sentenced to six and a half years in prison, but he served only two and a half years of his sentence.
+Dunne's account of the experience, "Justice: A Father's Account of the Trial of his Daughter's Killer", ran in the March 1984 issue of Vanity Fair.

 Dunne started writing regularly for Vanity Fair.
 He based several bestselling novels on real events, including the murders of Alfred Bloomingdale's mistress, Vicki Morgan (An Inconvenient Woman), and banking heir William Woodward, Jr., who was shot by his wife, Ann Woodward (The Two Mrs. Grenvilles).
 He eventually hosted the TV series Dominick Dunne's Power, Privilege, and Justice on Court TV (later truTV), in which he discussed the justice and injustice of the intersection of celebrity and the judicial system.
 He covered the famous trials of O. J. Simpson, Claus von Bülow, Michael Skakel, William Kennedy Smith, and the Menendez brothers.
 The Library of America selected Dunne's account of the Menendez trial, Nightmare on Elm Drive, for inclusion in its two-century retrospective of American true crime writing, published in 2008.